 - Layer 4 NAT mode where the default gateway on the load balanced real servers is required to be the load balancer is not supported.
 Routing rules for the real server subnet must be changed instead.
-Please refer to the example on page 48 for more details on configuring this. - Layer 7 SNAT mode with TProxy enabled where the default gateway on the load balanced real servers is required to be the load balancer is not supported.
+Please refer to the example on page 47 for more details. - Layer 7 SNAT mode with TProxy enabled where the default gateway on the load balanced real servers is required to be the load balancer is not supported.
 Routing rules for the real server subnet must be changed instead.
-Please refer to the example on page 53 for more details on configuring this.
+Please refer to the example on page 52 for more details.